 The township already has digital security measures in place, including a Visitor Management System which scans drivers licenses of any school visitors and checks names against local, state and national databases.

-The Board of Education announced on Wednesday that the program will cost $100,000 for 90 days, to be paid for through the district's general fund.
+The Board of Education announced on Wednesday that , to be paid for through the district's general fund.

 Marlboro High School has always had a school resource officer, but township elementary and middle schools now have permanent officers, at least until February.
 At that time, the Board of Education and Police Department will assess any changes necessary for school security.